luciusmagn/magnusi.tech/posts/stories.md

 The realization of this devastates the woman and she is put into a sort of a mental schism.
-On one hand, she realizes she is the alien, but on the other, she still feels the alien to be a foreign presence, like it is something inside of her that she gets to rid of.
+On one hand, she realizes she is the alien, but on the other, she still feels the alien to be a foreign presence, like it is something inside of her that she needs to get to rid of.
 And so she tries to harm herself in an effort to 'remove the alien', but this does not work, since the whole of her is the alien, not to mention it is under normal conditions indistinguishable from human tissue.

 Eventually, she tries to commit suicide but fails because as the alien, she has a much increased healing factor.

-After stipulations, long reasoning, and interactions with her fiancé, friends, and family, she decides that life is worth living, even like this, and vows not to hurt anyone innocent, a vow which she will keep.
+After hurdles, long reasoning, and interactions with her fiancé, friends, and family, she decides that life is worth living, even like this, and vows not to hurt anyone innocent, a vow which she will keep.
 She comes to terms with the fact that she is an alien and just takes it as a part of who she is right now.